SunpreetSChahal/MachineLearning-Learning/README.md

 - All material here will be material that has been self-taught, however I will try to keep everything as accurate and as detailed as possible.

-Personal note(s):
-A ML project isn't just ML, analysing the data is important.

 The general process could look like:
   1) Understanding the problem
   2) Collection of data